How to Play Spit - Complete Rules Guide

 Spit (also known as "Speed" or "Slam") is a fast-paced, real-time card game for two players.
 Unlike most card games, there are no turns — both players play simultaneously, racing to get rid of their cards as quickly as possible.

 Spit tests your speed, reflexes, and ability to spot plays quickly.
 It's one of the most exciting card games you can play, with non-stop action from start to finish.
-Games are loud, competitive, and over in minutes.
+Games are intense, competitive, and over in minutes.

 Setup